 You should be using a wet washcloth to clean your child’s gums before their teeth erupt.
 Start to use toothpaste when teeth do come in.
 Use a small amount of toothpaste at first, about the size of a grain of rice.
 When your child is three years old, you may begin to add more toothpaste, about the size of a pea.

 Schedule A Family Dental Appointment Today

-Are you looking for a family dentist in Middle River, Maryland?
+Are you looking for a family dentist in Baltimore County?
 Call Dr. Greenberg for dental care for you and your child at 410.686.4646.
 Request a dental exam with Dr. Greenberg on our website.
 If you have any questions about caring for your child’s teeth, let our dental hygienists or Dr. Greenberg know at your next appointment.
 They will be happy to help you get the answers you need.